 Thank you for stopping by and checking in.
 We set this page up to share Robert's journey through his fight against lymphoma.
 His initial diagnosis was in November 2016.
 After six week long rounds of chemo he was found to be in remission in April 2017.
 In September 2017, it was discovered the lymphoma had returned.
 He had major surgery on Sept.
 29, 2017 to removed the new mass from his left upper lung and to "sew down" his diaphragm (the original tumor paralyzed the left side of his diaphragm).
-He started new chemo in October 2017 and a Stem Cell Transplant took place on January 10 at MCV after being admitted on January 2.
+He started new chemo in October 2017 and the Stem Cell Transplant took place on January 10 at MCV after being admitted on January 2.
 We were so blessed when he was able to come home on February 7.
 Shortly after he had a very scary bout with septic shock that got him a helicopter ride back to VCU but he was able to recover from that and return home only a week later!
 In spite of all this, he remains positive and strong.
 He's a lifelong fan of rasslin' (even training at a real wrestling school back in the day) and many of the things we use to keep him encouraged is related to that mess 😹